 Studies on digestive physiology and feed digestibilities in captive Indian rhinoceros

-We performed intake, digestibility and ingesta passage studies in 11 Indian rhinoceroses (Rhinoceros unicornis) from four zoological institutions, using total faecal collection for the quantification of faecal output.
+Intake, digestibility and ingesta passage studies were performed in 11 Indian rhinoceroses from four zoological institutions, using total faecal collection for the quantification of faecal output.

 Title: Studies on digestive physiology and feed digestibilities in captive Indian rhinoceros (Rhinoceros unicornis)